-Applicants that are non-native speakers of the English language must meet the university approved English language requirements.
+Applicants that are non-native speakers of the English language must meet the university-approved English language requirements.
 Please visit our PG English Language Requirements page for more information.

 For applicants with qualifications completed outside of Ireland

-Applicants must meet the required entry academic grade, equivalent to Irish requirements, please find our grades comparison by country here.
+Applicants must meet the required entry academic grade, equivalent to Irish requirements.
+For more information see our Qualification Comparison page.

-For full details of the non-EU application procedure please visit our how to apply pages for international students.
-In UCC, we use the term programme and course interchangeably to describe what a person has registered to study in UCC and its constituent colleges, schools, and departments.
+- In UCC, we use the term programme and course interchangeably to describe what a person has registered to study in UCC and its constituent colleges, schools, and departments.

-Not all courses are open to international/non-EU applicants, please check the fact file above.
+- Note that not all courses are open to international/non-EU applicants, please check the fact file above.
 For more information contact the International Office.

 Fees and Costs

-The EU fee for this course is €6,000 .
+The EU fee for this course is €6,130.

-The Non-EU fee for this course is €13,000.
+The Non-EU fee for this course is €16,400.

 If your course required a deposit, that figure will be deducted from your second semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
 First payment at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

 If you have any questions on fee payment please email our Fees Office at firstname.lastname@example.org.

 How Do I Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC;

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+Any questions?
+Use our web enquiry form to contact us.

-Additional Requirements (All Applicants)
+Additional Requirements (all applicants)

-Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: CKE28 Additional Questions.
+Please note you will be required to provide additional information as part of the online application process for this programme.
+This will include the following questions: